 Review the details of our Nationwide homeowners insurance review to see if the company's offerings are right for you.

-The Zebra Customer Satisfaction Survey — 4.3/5: Nationwide placed 10th overall in our homeowners insurance customer survey results.
+The Zebra Customer Satisfaction Survey — 4.3/5: Nationwide placed 10th overall in The Zebra's homeowners insurance customer survey.

 Claims satisfaction (J.D.
 Power) — Above average: J.D.
 Power's property claims satisfaction study for 2021 gave Nationwide an above-average score of 892 out of 1,000.